dimitri/tapoueh.org/content/post/2018/04/postgresql-data-types-ranges.md

 range types.

-The following SQL script is the main part of the *ELT* script that has been used for my book [Mastering PostgreSQL in Application Development](https://masteringpostgresql.com).
+The following SQL script is the main part of the *ELT* script that has been used for my book [The Art of PostgreSQL](https://theartofpostgresql.com).
 Only missing from this book's pages is the transformation script that pivots the available *tsv* file into the more interesting format we use here:

 ~~~ sql
 begin;